ruping/ruping.github.io/_posts/2020-08-12-introducing-research.md

 ---
 layout: post
-title: Computational Genomics in Tumor Heterogeneity
+title: Theory of Tumor Heterogeneity
 ---

 We innovate computational algorithms to quantify and model tumor heterogeneity (TH) from next generation sequencing (NGS) data, and leverage patterns of TH to statistically infer the kinetics of cancer.